nirtamir2/ai-sdk-slides/slides.md

 </div>

 <!--
-Now, let's shift our focus to the UI aspects of AI integration.
+Now, let"s shift our focus to the UI aspects of AI integration.
 The AI SDK provides components and hooks that make it easy to create interactive AI-powered interfaces in your React applications.
-We'll explore how to build chat interfaces, completion components, and other AI-driven UI elements.
+We"ll explore how to build chat interfaces, completion components, and other AI-driven UI elements.
 It supported in multiple UI frameworks, like React, Solid, Vue, and Svelte.
 Notice that at this time most tools functionality is available only in React. https://sdk.vercel.ai/docs/ai-sdk-ui/overview#ui-framework-support
 -->

 ---